cyb3rmik3/Hunting-Queries-Detection-Rules/Defender For Endpoint/Detect_Known_RAT_RMM_Process_Patterns.md

 | T1219 | Remote Access Software | [Link](https://attack.mitre.org/techniques/T1219/) |

 #### Description
 Hypothesis: Attackers will eventually leverage legitimate desktop support and remote access tools (RATs) to establish an interactive command and control channel to target systems within networks.
-The patterns were based on this excelent resource and might need an update upon usage given that more patterns should have been added: https://github.com/0x706972686f/RMM-Catalogue
+The patterns were based on this excellent resource and might need an update upon usage given that more patterns should have been added: https://github.com/0x706972686f/RMM-Catalogue

 Also, consider checking the additional resources and references below for getting inspired to create behavioral or anomaly based detection instead of simple pattern based, like this one.